shallowse/fullstackopen-github-actions/README.md

 Start by running `npm install` inside the project folder

-`npm start` to run the webpack dev server
 `npm run eslint` to run eslint
 `npm test:e2e` to run cypress tests
 `npm run build` to make a production build